-Bringing home a new dog is very exciting, but if it is your first pet, bringing a dog home it can also be pretty stressful.
+Bringing home a new dog is very exciting, but, if it is your first pet, it can also be pretty stressful.
 Let me help alleviate some of that stress with a blog post.
 This time, we’ll be discussing some things to remember when bringing a new dog home.
 That includes a list of supplies, puppy-proofing your home, and even a few common mistakes new dog owners often make.
 Let’s get started.

 First, you’ll need to head to your local pet store, or *cough cough* your favorite online pet supply retailer and pick up some necessary items before your dog arrives with you to your home.

 - A crate, or some other way to give your new dog a dedicated space of their own for when they need a break from you or your family

 - Food and treats

 - Bowls for food and water

 - Some kind of gate or another way to section off parts of your home

 Next, you’ll want to puppy proof your house, which can apply to older dogs as well as young ones.
 Really, you just want to make sure that there is a dedicated space, that is sectioned off away from the hustle and bustle of your home.
 Try to keep the energy in that area as calm as possible while your dog is acclimating to their new surroundings.
 In addition to helping to keep the dog calm, it will also help to give you some peace of mind, because you’ll be able to keep track of the dog’s movements in your house.

 New puppies are adventurous, and all dogs are curious.
 You’ll also want to make sure that you hide any hazardous chemicals and other substances that your new dog is liable to get into while unattended.
 Having a gated off area for the dog can allow you to keep them away from toxic things more easily.

 Finally, here are a few final notes.
 People often make mistakes that start out as simple problems but can balloon into larger issues.